 |His motto: "You can't overbuild New York"|

-- Grows up in poverty in the Bronx; hawks newspapers, mows lawns, washes windows as a child to help support the family.
+- Grows up in poverty in the Bronx; as a child, hawks newspapers, mows lawns, and washes windows to help support the family.

 - Announces his plans for Tudor City on December 13, 1925.
 The complex is financed by the French Plan, a way for small investors to own equity in the complex, a cutting-edge idea for its time.